daormar/debasher/doc/design_doc_resident.md

   `SUPERVISOR_PORT`.
 A node with more than one is refused when the program is loaded, since a node has a single heartbeat channel.

+For the `Supervisor`, the same fifos seen from its end:

+- A fifo without a tag that a node defines and the `Supervisor` reads is the heartbeat channel of that node: an entry of `NODE_PORTS`, the node as its key and the option through which the `Supervisor` reads it as its value.
+- A fifo that the `Supervisor` defines with the tag `--control` and a node reads is a trigger port, an entry of `TRIGGER_PORT`.
+- A fifo that the `Supervisor` defines with the tag `--control` and that is fed from outside the program is its `MANUAL_TRIGGER_PORT`.
+A `Supervisor` with more than one is refused when the program is loaded.
+- Any other fifo that the `Supervisor` defines is refused when the program is
+  loaded: the `Supervisor` takes no part in the business channels.

+So the heartbeat channels need no tag of their own: the role of the process at each end, which the engine already knows, says which fifo is which.
+With the options of the module as the only place that says what the ports are, a program whose number of nodes comes from the command line (see "Fan-out and fan-in sized from the command line" in Extensions) has a `Supervisor` that watches as many nodes as there are, with no code that depends on it.

 The generated script of each process carries the ports of every task (`DEBASHER_RESIDENT_TASK_PORTS`), so that a relaunch gets them too, and the wrapper of a task exports its own as `DEBASHER_PROCESS_PORTS`.
 For `fanin`, in